To stay safe on snow or ice, walk like a penguin

 Tips to remember:

 - Wear shoes/boots that have good traction – Avoid shoes with smooth soles.
 Consider carrying your work shoes with you while wearing your boots.

-- Walk with a broad base – Short steps with your feet pointed outward to decrease the chance of slipping and falling.
+- Walk with a broad base – Bend your knees slightly and take short, slow steps with your feet pointed outward to decrease the chance of slipping and falling.
 Walk flat footed not heel toe — think Penguin.

 - Slow down – Walk slowly to help identify slippery spots.
 Be alert to hazards.

 - Avoid distractions – Stay off cell phones while trying to walk on slippery areas.

 - Hands free – Keep hands out of pockets to help balance yourself.
 Extend them out to your sides to help you keep your balance – like walking a tight rope.

 - Use floor mats – When entering a building, remember to use the floor mat to stomp the snow and ice off your shoes to prevent creating a slippery spot.

 - Get your footing first – When stepping out of a vehicle, step down lightly initially to access the area then step straight down flat footed.
 Use the vehicle door to help balance yourself.

 - Keep your center of gravity – With each step, keep your center of gravity above your front leg.
 Normally, we put our leading foot out and let it pull us forward.
 When you penguin walk, keep your body directly above your foot as you place it.